weekbeforenext/drupal-code-challenges/README.md

 Each challenge includes a GitHub project board that can be copied as a starting point with draft issues.

-## How can I easily test my code challenge solutions?
+## How can I test code challenge solutions?

 A Drupal test site repository is available in the [drupal-code-challenges-test](https://github.com/weekbeforenext/drupal-code-challenges-test) project.
 This repository is configured to run locally with [DDEV](https://ddev.com/), integrate with [Tugboat](https://www.tugboatqa.com/), and includes custom DDEV commands to add GitHub project modules to composer.